Evidence-first supplement

 This content is provided for educational purposes only and does not constitute medical advice.
 Individual health decisions should be made in consultation with qualified healthcare professionals.

-A practical, evidence-informed guide to interpreting supplement research, explaining common study limitations, how findings are often overstated, and how to read claims with more clarity and context.
+Most supplement research is harder to interpret than headlines suggest.
+This guide explains common study limitations, how findings get overstated, and how to read claims with more clarity.

 Why Supplement Research Is So Easy to Misinterpret

-Most supplement studies are conducted under specific and controlled conditions: defined populations, fixed doses, limited timeframes, and narrowly measured outcomes.¹ When those findings are translated into marketing language, much of that context disappears.
+Most supplement studies are conducted under specific and controlled conditions: defined populations, fixed doses, limited timeframes, and narrowly measured outcomes.¹ When those findings are translated into marketing language, much of that context is lost.

 How evidence is selected, interpreted, and cited across this site is explained in How We Cite Evidence.